-Your comprehensive guide to the best wallets for storing Ripple (XRP).
+Your comprehensive guide to the best wallets for storing XRP (XRP).

-Ripple is both a money-transfer network and a cryptocurrency (XRP) designed with the aim to provide affordable real-time payments anywhere in the world.
-You can buy XRP on a wide range of cryptocurrency exchanges, but before you do, it’s essential that you set up a safe and secure wallet to store your XRP.
+This includes the use of XRP, the native asset of the decentralised XRP Ledger.
+You can buy and sell XRP on a wide range of cryptocurrency exchanges, but before you do, it’s essential that you set up a safe and secure wallet to store your XRP.

-However, there are a number of wallets available to store XRP, so the challenge is sifting through the best products to find one that’s right for you.
+However, there are a number of XRP wallets available, so the challenge is sifting through the best products to find one that’s right for you.

-What to look for in a Ripple wallet
+What to look for in an XRP wallet

 - XRP support.
 This is an obvious point but one worth remembering as crypto wallets don’t support every currency.
 Make sure any wallet you choose is fully compatible with XRP.

 - User-friendly interface.
 Transferring and storing cryptocurrency can be a confusing process, especially for newcomers to digital currencies.
-Make sure any Ripple wallet you choose has an easy-to-use interface that’s simple to understand.
+Make sure any XRP wallet you choose has an easy-to-use interface that’s simple to understand.

 - Ongoing development and support.
 Check to confirm whether the wallet is backed by a development team that continues to upgrade and improve its features.
 In addition, check what support the wallet provider will offer if you ever have any issues storing your XRP.